Heartbreaker's Hall of Fame

 Heartbreaker's Hall of Fame is the first studio album by American country music singer Sunny Sweeney.
-It was self released in 2006, then re-released in 2007 via Big Machine Records.
+It was self released in March 2006, then re-released in March 2007 via Big Machine Records.
 The album included the single "If I Could".

 Content

 "Please Be San Antone" was co-written by Emily Erwin (now known as Emily Robison) of the Dixie Chicks, and was previously recorded by Jim Lauderdale on his 1999 album Onward Through It All.
 "16th Avenue" was previously a Top 10 hit for Lacy J. Dalton from her 1982 album of the same name.
 "Mama's Opry" by Iris DeMent had appeared on DeMent's 1992 album Infamous Angel.
-Sweeney self-penned the title track “Heartbreakers Hall of Fame” and “Slow Swinging Western Tunes” as well as co-wrote “Ten Years Pass” with Elizabeth Mason.
+Sweeney self-penned the title track "Heartbreakers Hall of Fame" and "Slow Swinging Western Tunes" as well as co-wrote "Ten Years Pass" with Elizabeth Mason.